NatTuck/hw-quest/content/classes/2024-09/cs2010/syllabus.md

 Course evaluations can be a valuable tool to determine how the semester went.
 They're more useful with a higher response rate.

-To encourage more responses, any student who completes their course evaluation before the start of finals week will get a 5% bonus to their final exam grade.
+To encourage more responses, if 75% of students complete their course evaluations before the start of finals week every student will get a 10% bonus to their final exam grade.

 **Email**